 Read Next: Abductive Reasoning Examples

 Inductive reasoning is a useful tool in education (see: inductive learning), scholarly research and everyday life in order to identify trends and make predictions.
-It helps us to narrow-down the field of likely consequences of actions and empowers us to make more effective decisions.
+It is a type of inference that helps us to narrow-down the field of likely consequences of actions and empowers us to make more effective decisions.

 However, it’s also important to remember that the fallacy of inductive reasoning is incredibly common and can crop up in regular conversation, debates, the media and online discussions.
 It’s easy to jump to false conclusions or to assume a general pattern where one may not exist.